Badge

 What was the most recent customer advisory issued ?

-Most Recent Customer Advisory: The most recent customer advisory issued was an Notifications sent via U.S. Mail with breach details and protective guidance.
+Most Recent Customer Advisory: The most recent customer advisory issued were an Notifications sent via U.S. Mail with breach details and protective guidance, Offering two years of free credit monitoring through Experian IdentityWorks, including daily credit monitoring, identity theft resolution and and $1 million in insurance coverage.

 Post-Incident Analysis